 Go to a Cat Café

 Cat lovers beware!
-Chiang Mai has its very own cat café, called Catmosphere and located on Huaykaew Road, where resident cats are free to roam around as you sip your coffee or eat a slice of cake.
+One of the most fun things to do in Chiang Mai is visiting its very own cat café, called Catmosphere and located on Huaykaew Road, where resident cats are free to roam around as you sip your coffee or eat a slice of cake.
 Keep in mind that the number of customers allowed at once is limited, so make sure to go in the morning to ensure a table.
 Besides, that’s when cats are most active (other than at night, when it is closed).

 Ride in a songthaew (Red Truck)